 - 1. The student must submit a written statement of complaint to the involved instructor or administrator no later than 30 days after the end of the semester in which the grievance occurs.
 This statement must describe the specific complaint the student is making.
 It must also include the change the student is seeking.
 Upon receiving the written complaint, the faculty member/administrator will schedule a conference with the student within seven days of receipt of the written complaint to attempt to resolve the grievance. - 2.
 If a resolution of the problem is not achieved in Step 1 above, the student may pursue the grievance in writing to the division chairperson.
-(In the event that the instructor involved is also the division chairperson, the division chairperson should contact the Executive Vice President for Academic Affairs who will assign an alternative division chairperson to hear the appeal.)
-The division chairperson will attempt to resolve the issue with the instructor and student. - 3.
-If still not satisfied that a fair and equitable solution has been reached, the student may direct the written grievance, together with the appropriate documentation, to the Executive Vice President for Academic Affairs.
-The Executive Vice President shall inform the student of the outcome of the petition in writing within seven class days from receipt of the student's complaint.
+(In the event that the instructor involved is also the division chairperson, the division chairperson should contact the Provost who will assign an alternative division chairperson to hear the appeal.)
+The division chairperson will attempt to resolve the issue with the instructor and student.

+- 3. If still not satisfied that a fair and equitable solution has been reached, the student may direct the written grievance, together with the appropriate documentation, to the Provost.
+The Provost shall inform the student of the outcome of the petition in writing within seven class days from receipt of the student's complaint.
 The decision of the Executive Vice President is final. - 4.
-A record of the grievances is maintained in the office of the Division Chair, the Executive Vice President for Academic Affairs, or the Dean of Students, depending on the level at which the grievance was resolved.
+A record of the grievances is maintained in the office of the Division Chair, Provost, or the Dean of Students, depending on the level at which the grievance was resolved.